Brightwood College: Accreditation

 Brightwood College is accredited by the Accrediting Council for Independent Colleges and Schools (ACICS).
 On December 12, 2016, ACICS was derecognized by the U.S. Department of Education.
 April 2018, this action was under review, following a court ruling remanding the December 2016 decision to current Secretary of Education, Betsy DeVos.
 Accreditation was finally lost December 2018.

 Criticisms

 Alleged improper recruiting

 Kaplan College, while a part of Kaplan Inc, was one of 15 for-profit colleges cited by the Government Accountability Office (GAO) for deceptive or questionable statements that were made to undercover investigators posing as applicants.
 The Pembroke Pines, Florida and Riverside, California campuses were both cited in the GAO report.
 Andrew S. Rosen, President of Kaplan, Inc., described the tactics as "sickening" and promised to eliminate such conduct from Kaplan.
 On November 30, 2010, the GAO issued a revised report with several significant edits, altering key passages and softening several of the initial allegations.
 However it stood by its finding that the college had encouraged fraud and misled potential applicants.
 Five years later, Kaplan College was sold to Education Corp. and renamed Brightwood.

+Alleged Fraud Regarding Student Loans

+Brightwood College was one of 153 institutions included in student loan cancellation due to alleged fraud.
+The class action was brought by a group of more than 200,000 student borrowers, assisted by the Project on Predatory Student Lending, part of the Legal Services Center of Harvard Law School.
+A settlement was approved in August of 2022, stating that the schools on the list were included "substantial misconduct by the listed schools, whether credibly alleged or in some instances proven."
+In April of 2023, the Supreme Court rejected a challenge to the settlement and allowed to proceed the debt cancellation due to alleged fraud.